andreztz/xbotlib/README.md

 Your bot always sub-classes the `Bot` class provided from `xbotlib`.
 All underling functions can be extended.
 For example, if you want to enable more plugins or add different functionality.
-If something feels awkwardthen please raise a ticket for that.
+If something feels awkward then please raise a ticket for that.
 Seamlessness is still a bitch but we're trying anyway.

 ### Bot.react